HandsOnDataViz/book/map/polygon-gft/README.md

 These sample boundary files in KML (Keyhole Markup Language) format initially were downloaded from MAGIC in compressed KMZ format, which is not compatible with Google Fusion Tables.
 To learn how to modify files with free tools, see this <a href="http://epress.trincoll.edu/dataviz/chapter/convert-kml-filter" target="_blank">tutorial to convert from KMZ to KML in Google Earth and filter results in Google Fusion Tables</a>.</p>

-for the MAGIC border files above, note that I also removed the County Subdivisions that did not correspond to any spreadsheet datavizbook
+for the MAGIC border files above, note that I also removed the County Subdivisions that did not correspond to any spreadsheet

 decide where to put commonly used geographic files: here or in Find CT chapter?